March 9, 2016 – Wed – Total Solar Eclipse in Makasar Strait, Indonesia aboard the Volendam cruise ship

 Totality soon arrives at 8:34:39AM at Second Contact.
 Bailey’s Beads are visible all red and sparkly on the left side of the solar disk at the start.
 By midpoint in Totality, they are also visible on the other side of the solar disk…a beautiful display!
 Of course, plasma streamers are flowing away from the Sun, with a bit of a gap in the flow at the 4 o’clock position.
 Both Venus and Mercury are clearly visible above the Sun during Totality, and as it ends, a huge, bright Diamond Ring pops out – a real treat, and the brightest I’ve observed!

 The captain and the rest of the bridge crew did an outstanding job getting us to the centreline of the eclipse this morning.
 The captain made his decision last night on our final position based on meteorological reports, and it worked out beautifully.
-We had some clouds, but there were huge gaps, and Totality was observed with perfectly clear conditions.
+We had some clouds, but there were huge gaps, and Totality was observed under perfectly clear conditions.

 After getting cleaned up, I go up to the Explorations Cafe to have a celebratory cappuccino, since I missed breakfast this morning.
 That keeps me going, so I can quickly extract three photos and post a brief message on Facebook to tell my friends I had success with the eclipse.
 They almost immediately respond, saying that they virtually observed the eclipse from a feed coming from somewhere in Micronesia.
 It is a connected world!